Thik-chha/backend/README.md

-# backend
+# Backend

-Backend for the project of thik-chha team in age ignite 2022
+Backend for the project of thik-chha team in age ignite 2022.